Capital punishment in Louisiana

 Capital punishment is a legal penalty in the U.S. state of Louisiana.

-The most recent execution was of Jessie Hoffman Jr., who, in 2025, was the first person executed in the state in 15 years, and the first person to be executed by nitrogen hypoxia.
+The most recent execution in Louisiana was of Jessie Hoffman Jr. in 2025; Hoffman, convicted of murder and rape, was the first person executed in the state in 15 years, and the first person to be executed by nitrogen hypoxia in Louisiana.
 The hiatus in executions had occurred due to the fact that execution protocols became tied up in litigation due to a 2012 lawsuit challenging Louisiana's lethal injection procedures.
-In addition, certain pharmaceutical companies and manufacturers do not want their products associated with capital punishment, meaning the state has been unable to obtain lethal injection drugs.
-Despite this, a 2018 survey by the Louisiana State University found that the majority of Louisianan citizens still support capital punishment.
+In addition, pharmaceutical companies and manufacturers did not sell the state lethal injection drugs due to an absence of a secrecy provision in Louisiana law until 2024.
+Despite this, a 2018 survey by the Louisiana State University found that a majority of Louisiana residents support capital punishment.

-On March 5, 2024, Governor Jeff Landry signed a law allowing executions to be carried out via nitrogen gas and electrocution.
-The law opened the door for Louisiana to resume capital punishment.
-Almost a year later, on February 10, 2025, Landry announced that the state had finalized its new execution protocol, allowing executions to be carried out in Louisiana after 15 years.
+On March 5, 2024, Governor Jeff Landry signed a law allowing executions to be carried out via nitrogen hypoxia and electrocution, in addition to lethal injection; the law paved the way for executions to resume.
+Almost a year later, on February 10, 2025, Landry announced that the state had finalized its new execution protocol, allowing executions to resume in Louisiana by nitrogen hypoxia after a 15-year hiatus.

 History

-Historically, all executions in Louisiana after becoming a state were carried out locally by hanging.
-In 1910, the state government centralized hangings at the state penitentiary in Baton Rouge, but decentralized back to local prisons in 1918.
+After Louisiana became a state, initially all executions were carried out locally by hanging.
+In 1910, the state government centralized hangings at the state penitentiary in Baton Rouge, but decentralized back to parish prisons in 1918.
 In 1941, the official method of execution was changed to electrocution, with the electric chair being transported to parish prisons to continue local executions until 1957, when an official execution chamber was created at the current state penitentiary.
-Electrocution was later replaced by lethal injection in 1991.
+Electrocution was replaced by lethal injection in 1991.

+Following an execution in 2002, there was an eight-year hiatus.
+Then there was a single execution in 2010, followed by a 15-year-hiatus.